orion-labs/genkeyset/README.md

 ## Usage

-To access the internal help menue of `genkeyset`, run:
+To access the internal help menu of `genkeyset`, run:

     ./genkeyset -h